Licensee

 In 2011, the Code of Practice was revised to allow use of the ‘Australian Seafood’ descriptor with the logo.

-The Australian Made campaign continues to grow in size and stature.
-The logo is now used by more than 2600 businesses on over 16,000 products sold in Australia and export markets around the world.
+The demand for Australian Made products continues to grow.
+The Australian Made logo is used by more than 4,500 businesses on thousands of products sold in Australia and export markets around the world.

-Similarly, leading local councils and shires continue to encourage economic development through use of the AMAG logo and support of the Australian Made campaign.
-Current Campaign Supporters include Ballarat, Casey, Darebin, Horsham, Hume, Mitchell, Moreland and Whittlesea.
+Leading local councils and shires continue to encourage economic development through the use of the AMAG logo and support of the Australian Made Campaign.

 Our partners